 From its beginning, Border Crossings has been involved with Education, Theatre Training and Research.

 Outside the Drama School sector, we have worked closely with University research projects, including Prof. Helen Gilbert's project on Indigeneity in the Contemporary World.
-Helen works as Artistic Associate for Border Crossings' ORIGINS FESTIVAL, and her project co-produced the 2013 edition.
+Helen worked as Artistic Associate for Border Crossings' ORIGINS FESTIVAL, with her project co-producing the 2013 edition.
+The Open University and the Menzies Institute at Kings London have both co-presented a number of ORIGINS projects, and the research project BEYOND THE SPECTACLE at the Universities of Kent and East Anglia co-produced ORIGINS WRITERS in 2021.

-We are frequently asked to talk about our work at academic conferences: recent presentations have been at the Universities of Cambridge, Paris, Leeds, Saarbrucken, Nottingham University's Ningbo campus in China, and Jiaotong University, Shanghai.
+We are frequently asked to talk about our work at academic conferences: examples have included the Universities of Cambridge, Paris, Leeds, Saarbrucken, Nottingham University's Ningbo campus in China, and Jiaotong University, Shanghai, as well as online conferences at Kent and the Open University.

 Research publications about Border Crossings work include articles in New Theatre Quarterly, African Theatre (vols.
 2, 7, 12, 15), Journal for Drama in Education, and numerous conference publications.